yanli1215/tp/docs/UserGuide.md

 ### sorting an email: `sort`

-Sorts email according to time or Lexicographic order of sender's email.
+Sorts order of emails according to time or Lexicographic order of sender's email.

 Format: `sort TYPE`